Haivision/srt/docs/features/latency.md

-where `ETS[N]` is the time when the packet would arrive, if all delays from the network and the processing software on both sides are identical as they were for the very first received data packet.
+where `ETS[N]` is the time when the packet would arrive, if all delays from the network and the processing software on both sides are identical to what they were for the very first received data packet.
 This means that for the very first packet `ETS[0]` is equal to this packet's arrival time.
-For every next packet the delivery time distance should be equal to the same packet's declared scheduling time distance.
+For every following packet the delivery time interval should be equal to the that packet's declared scheduling time interval.

 SRT's approach to packet arrival time